 plug to this database using the following command:

 srvctl add service –db raccont –pdb spark –service plug –serverpool prod

-plug will be uniformly managed across all nodes in the server pool.
-If you want to have this service running as a singleton service in the same server pool, use the
+plug is uniformly managed across all nodes in the server pool.
+If you want to have this service running as a singleton service in the same server pool, then use the

 -cardinality singleton parameter with the preceding command.

 plug as follows: